oluwafunmilayo-droid/Decodelabs-Project-1-Data-Cleaning/README.md

 Color-coded conditional formatting was applied to the Order Status column to allow quick visual identification of each order's status — making it easy to distinguish between Delivered, Pending, Cancelled, Returned and Shipped orders at a glance.
 Outcome

 All 1,200 records were retained after cleaning.
-The dataset was fully standardized and ready for Exploratory Data Analysis in Project 2.
+The dataset was fully standardized and ready for further analysis.

 ## Screenshots
 ### Before Cleaning